DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 "That's Harmonic Authority," Lina breathed.
 "Direct oversight."

 A figure emerged from the lead vehicle.
 Tall.
 Precise movements.
-Even from this distance, Jason could sense something about him—authority, confidence, control.
+Even from this distance, Jason could sense something about himï¿½authority, confidence, control.

 "Thomas Reeves," Milo said, zooming in with his camera.
 "Malvek's second.
-If he's here personally—"
+If he's here personallyï¿½"

 "Then something important is happening," Lina finished.